step-/find-n-run/usr/share/doc/findnrun/plugin.md

  * `<init-search>` can be used to initialize the search input field.

  * Declarations marked "optional" can be omitted by leaving their respective `<...-id>` slot empty in the `SOURCE_<source-id>` declaration.
+ * Embedded newline or carriage return characters are not allowed in `<...-command>` values.
- * Paired exterior double quotes work just as well as single quotes, but require escaping interior sh special characters.
+ * All values are quoted strings.
+Paired exterior double quotes work just as well as single quotes, but require escaping interior sh special characters.

 You can use any valid sh variable name as an `<...-id>`, but prefix "FNR" is reserved for findnrun's own plugins.
 Examples of valid `<id>`s: drain27, acme\_1.